jjestra/netivreg/README.md

    This command creates a conda environment named ```netivreg_env``` with Python 3.9 and the necessary packages with the compatible versions.

+   > Note: On Windows, this environment is typically created within the `C:\Users\<username>\anaconda3\envs` folder.
+Inside envs, a subfolder named netivreg_env will hold all files for this specific environment.

 3. **Activate the Python environment for netivreg:**

    Run the following command on the Anaconda prompt: